-Applications are invited for the role of Postdoctoral Statistician/Epidemiologist in the Blizard Institute, Queen Mary University of London.
+Applications are invited for the role of Research Technician in the Blizard Institute, Queen Mary University of London.
 The Blizard Institute is the largest institute of Barts and the London School of Medicine and Dentistry and aims to deliver excellence in all aspects of research, teaching and clinical service.

-The post is a full time and fixed term appointment for two years, starting in December 2019 or as soon as possible thereafter.
-Starting salary will be in the range of £38,084 to £40,194 per annum, inclusive of London Allowance.
+The post is a part time (17.5 hours per week), fixed term appointment for 2 years, available to start as soon as possible.
+Starting salary will be in the range of £21,696 - £26,556 per annum (pro rata), inclusive of London Allowance.
 Benefits include 30 days annual leave, pension scheme and interest-free season ticket loan.

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 Where required this may include entry clearance or continued leave to remain under the Points Based Immigration Scheme.

-Details about the unit can be found at https://www.qmul.ac.uk/blizard/research/research-groups/womens-health-research-unit/
+Details about the institute can be found at www.qmul.ac.uk/blizard/

 To apply for the role, please click the ‘apply’ button below.